Running Code on Cleanup with the Drop Trait

 - Rust doesn’t let us call

-explicitly because Rust would still automatically calldrop
+dropexplicitly because Rust would still automatically calldropon the value at the end ofmain.

 This would cause a double free error because Rust would be trying to clean up the same value twice.